amandacndido/CroctChallenge/Product-Challenge_Croct.md

 >
 > And I try to sign in
 >
-> When I should see a notification saying "User not registered.
+> Then I should see a notification saying "User not registered.
 Create a new account?"
->

 **Scenario: Acessing the sign up screen trough the sign in screen
 > Given that I am in the sign in screen
 >
-> And I click in the button "Sign up"
+> When I click in the button "Sign up"
 >
 > Then i should be redirectioned to the sign up screen